-Liaison with corrections.
-Both mental health agencies and DOCs share the goal of minimizing COVID-19 exposure and spread in their populations.
+Both mental health agencies and DOCs share the goal of minimizing COVID exposure and spread in their populations.
 Solely from an infection prevention perspective, the ideal scenario would be to stop all movement between institutions.
 However, other important goals, such as providing treatment to incompetent defendants sent by the courts and returning competent defendants to court to face their charges, must be considered as well.
-In our institution, movement between the hospital, DOC facilities, and the courts came to a standstill in the early stage of the pandemic.
-As the situation persisted for weeks, it became clear that systems had to slowly return to normal operations.
-To this end, communication with correctional systems allowed for the development of shared expectations, such as offering COVID-19 tests to individuals who were anticipated to move between institutions.
-This cooperation required planning and coordination because the different systems had variable access to testing and the time for test results to return varied.
-Each agency also developed protocols for how to manage infection risk for patients who refuse testing prior to transfer but who must be accepted by the institution because of a court order, typically leading to the medical isolation of the individual in his or her new setting for up to 14 days.
+In the authors' institution, movement between the hospital, DOC facilities, and the courts came to a standstill in the early stage of the pandemic.
+As the situation persisted for weeks, it became clear that systems had to progress slowly back toward normal operations.
+Toward this end, communication with correctional systems allowed for the development of shared expectations, such as offering COVID-19 tests to individuals who were anticipated to move between the institutions.
+This required planning and coordination, as the different systems had variable access to testing, and the time for test results to return varied.
+Each agency also developed protocols for how to manage infection risk for patients who refuse testing prior to transfer but who must be accepted by the institution because of a court order, typically leading to the medical isolation of the individual for up to 14 days in their new setting.